Flight School vs. College or University

 We say on our homepage:

 One of the most compelling comparisons between Academy of Aviation and a four-year college is the time/money factor.
 Unlike a full-time college commitment, we get you into the air for the full duration of your training.
 If you’ve got your heart set on a career as an airline pilot, our career-oriented programs will put you on a direct course to your goal in much less time, and for less money.We do not say that lightly, or say that to “get you in the door.”
-We say that because there is a difference between sitting in a classroom at a community college and sitting in a classroom at a proven flight school.
+We say that because there is a difference between sitting in a classroom at a community college and sitting in a classroom at an established flight school.
 You do NOT need a four-year degree to become a professional commercial pilot working for the major airlines.
 Read on for considerations about private accredited Part 141 flight schools vs. the college/university pathway.

 Costs Less Money, Takes Less Time